 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.

 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
-Talk with the radiation oncologist about side effect you can expect, and how they will be managed.
+Talk with the radiation oncologist about what side effects you can expect and how they will be managed.

-Because radiation therapy can sometimes cause problems with the normal growth and development of a child’s brain and the ovaries in girls or testicles in boys, the doctor may choose to treat the cancer in another way.
+Because radiation therapy can sometimes cause problems with the normal growth and development of a child’s brain, ovaries, or testicles, the doctor may choose to treat the cancer in another way.

 Learn more about the basics of radiation therapy.

 Bone marrow transplantation/stem cell transplantation